 Paris is France’s capital and one of the most visited cities in the world, accolades that are well-earned.
 Millions of tourists flock to this beautiful and cultured city every year to see the famous landmarks, splash out on the numerous and varied shopping streets and sample the celebrated French cuisine.

-A city break in Paris is the perfect choice for a weekend away; the city is very compact and has great transport links in the form of the Metro service that make it easy to cover a lot of ground in a short space of time.
+Paris city breaks are the perfect choice for a weekend away; the city is very compact and has great transport links in the form of the Metro service that make it easy to cover a lot of ground in a short space of time.
 Whether you’re looking for a romantic break with your loved one or a fun weekend with a group of friends, Paris is the city for you!

 A famously cultured city, Paris has no shortage of sightseeing spots.
 Start at the famous Eiffel Tower for breathtaking views of the city, and return at night to see the whole structure covered with twinkling lights.
 The views from the Arc de Triomphe are also worth the climb, and you’ll find you linger to watch the traffic trying to navigate the chaotic roundabout below.
 When you finally tear yourself away, head down the Champs Elysées to indulge your inner shopaholic in the range of designer and high street stores.